 This summer’s blogging contest theme is “Life Cycles.”
 We invite graduate students to submit essays about the birth, death, or aging of institutions, neighborhoods, cities, or suburbs.
 You may also contribute personal reflections about the life cycle of a particular research project.

 All submissions that meet the guidelines outlined below will be accepted.
 The Metropole’s editors will work with contest contributors to refine their submissions and prepare them for publication.

 In addition to getting great practice writing for the web and experience working with editors, the winner will receive a certificate and a $100 prize!

-The contest will open on June 1 and will close on July 15.
-Entries must be submitted to email@example.com.
+The contest will open on June 10 and will close on July 15.
+Entries must be submitted to firstname.lastname@example.org.
 Posts will run on the blog in July and August, and we will announce the winners in September.
-Finalists will have their papers reviewed by three award-winning historians who will be announced shortly.
+Finalists will have their papers reviewed by three award-winning historians.
 The winning blog post will receive $100.

 - Contest entrants must be enrolled in a graduate program.

 - Contest entrants must be members of the UHA.
 A one-year membership for graduate students costs only $25 and includes free online access to the Journal of Urban History.